 Roger Metzger’s two-out single to center in the top of the seventh sent Jack Clark home from second with the tie-breaking run, and John Montefusco shut down the Expos the rest of the way to collect his third shutout of the season, as the visiting Giants captured a close 1-0 game from the Expos at Montreal.

-To read a full recap of the game, and to see game notes and make comments, click here.
+To read more about the game, and to check out some cool photos and make some cool comments, click here.